superjax/Arduino_RC/README.md

 This was demonstrated to work with a Naze32 Autopilot on a 600mm Hexacopter with an i7 running ROS on board.

+This node publishes a non-standard message found in BYU's MAGICC lab Relative Navigation code stack.
+If you decide to use this node, and require this message, request information from the maintainers and we can help you get this message.
+However, it shouldn't be very hard to create your own custom message for your application.

 # License
 Copyright (c) 2015, James Jackson, Paul Nyholm, All rights reserved